← Back Published on

 Section 3: Freaks of Salvation

 Now Ligotti turns his sights on other philosophers of the nihilist creed.
 First among them is Nietzsche, whom Ligotti alternatively applauds for his pessimist principles and lambasts for his “joyful, life-affirming” philosophy.
 Ligotti maintains that many pessimist thinkers succumb to public pressure—for personal or selfish reasons— by inventing alternative meaning to this meaningless life.
 In Nietzsche’s case, this type of “materialistic mysticism” is merely a “sleight of hand,” a cheap trick to pull the wool over the public’s eyes.
 A life of hedonistic pleasures, as championed by Nietzsche, is simply another distraction from the grim truth of our purposeless existence.
-If one is to suffer in life, Ligotti seems to contend, one must suffer free honestly.
+If one is to suffer in life, Ligotti seems to contend, one must suffer honestly.

 Religion, of course, falls into this vein, as does transhumanism, both of which are filled with vapid, empty promises of a better tomorrow.
 Throughout the book, Ligotti demonstrates little patience for Western, ego-centric religions.
 He dismisses the afterlife as wishful thinking by those wanting to ameliorate the terror of dying.
 He likens the idea of a soul to “a special tapeworm…a figure of speech that has long been snickered out of existence.”
-In this sense, Ligotti seems intent to hang Theism on the same scaffolding as Optimism—namely, the gallows of cowardice.
+In this sense, Ligotti seems intent to hang Theism on the same scaffolding as Optimism—namely, on the gallows of cowardice.
 (See Footnote 2, “On Religion”.)

 Finally, Ligotti closes this section with a discussion of Ego Death.
 The death of Ego is the second most optimal way to experience life, he argues, short of nonexistence itself.
 Ligotti provides several examples of famous near-death survivors who went on to embrace a seemingly pessimist view of the world.
 Ego-death appears a decent way to divorce the mind of its endless distractions, and thus to see oneself as the diseased, dying organism that we truly are.
 But how can one ever truly determine that their Ego is dead?
-Every conceited thought is a form of Ego expression; even the expressions in this book, which stem from Ligotti’s perception of reality.
-(Ligotti, I should note, does not posit that he has experienced Ego-death, merely that it is desirable.)
+Every conceited thought is a form of Ego expression; even the ideas in this book, which stem from Ligotti’s perception of reality.
+(Ligotti, I should note, does not posit that he has experienced Ego-death--merely that it is desirable.)

 Section 4: Sick to Death

-We are so petrified of dying, Ligotti argues, that we perpetuate life at all costs, even in the worst of misery.
-He expounds upon theory of “Terror Management Therapy,” originating in the 1980s, which held that all our actions are motivated by fear of death.
-Our terror of dying drives us to endlessly delude and distract ourselves from these thoughts.
 But what if we had the luxury of dying suddenly, without warning?
+What if we could die without fear?
 Ligotti imagines the ideal tombstone epithet to be writ: “He never saw it coming.”
 The only practical means of achieving this for an entire society would be an apocalyptic event—a nuclear war, perhaps.
 In the push of a button, the lights would go out and the misery would end at once.
 This is, perhaps, the best of all solutions in Ligotti’s eyes.
 “Collectively we are the undead,” he writes.
 “The devouring will never be done until someone or something performs the service of killing our rat race or we kill off ourselves.”

 *